Test in production without watermarks.

 Works wherever you need it to.

 Barcodes are the most efficient way to identify products in a retail environment.
-Every product has a barcode that is unique and can be scanned with a scanner for inventory control or for price verification.
-Nowadays, barcodes are not just used as an efficient way of identifying products in a retail environment, they have become an important aspect of our everyday life because they are used to store information electronically and manage consumer identities.
+Every product has a unique barcode that can easily be scanned for inventory control or for price verification.
+Nowadays, barcodes are not just used as an efficient way of identifying products in a retail environment; they have become an important aspect of our everyday life because they are used to store information electronically and manage consumer identities.

 In this article, we are going to compare two popular barcode libraries:

-Both of these libraries can be used for the generation and recognition of barcodes, provide support for all dot net frameworks, and allow you to save the barcode images.
+Both of these libraries can be used for the generation and recognition of barcodes, provide support for all .NET frameworks, and allow you to save the barcode images.

-We will look at how to generate a barcode in C# .NET with the IronBarcode library by using an example.
-We will see how easy it is to create a barcode, as well as how to style our barcode and then export it using IronBarocde.
+We will look at how to generate a barcode in C# .NET with the IronBarcode library through an example.
+We'll see how easy it is to create a barcode, style it, and then export it using IronBarcode.

 Open Visual Studio, and then go to the file menu.
-Select new project, and then select Console Application/Windows Forms/WPF Application.
-IronBarcode can be used on all types of applications.
-Also, you can use apps such as Webform/MVC/MVC Core.
+Select a new project and then select Console Application/Windows Forms/WPF Application.
+IronBarcode can be used on all types of applications, including Webform/MVC/MVC Core.

 The IronBarcode Library can be downloaded and installed in four ways:

-It provides the search box to show the list of the packages from the NuGet website.
-In the package manager, we need to search for the keyword "Barcode", as in the screenshot below:
+It provides a search box to show the list of packages from the NuGet website.
+In the package manager, we need to search for the keyword "Barcode," as in the screenshot below:

 Enter the following line in the console tab: